List of 2point4 Children characters: Aunt Tina

+Ben's older sister, played by (Patricia Brake in series 1 and Sandra Dickinson) thereafter.
+Having married a wealthy man, Tina has become something of a snobbish, "Stepford wife" figure, ashamed of her working-class roots.
+Tina's desire to be the perfect wife and traditional homemaker contrasts sharply with Bill's more chaotic household management and forthright attitude, and they have a fractious relationship at times.
+However, when she suspects husband Brian is having an affair, it is Bill that Tina chooses to confide in, admitting she wished she had her spirit.
+Tina has a son, Shane, who appears in series 1, but seemingly disappears afterwards.

 Declan

 Declan (Mitchell Ray) meets the Porters in series 7's last episode after he and a group of other children break into Ben's van when he and Bill drop Jenny off at university.
 After learning he is homeless, Bill and Ben sympathise with him.
 In series 8 he is portrayed by Alex Kew, and is fostered by the Porters and moves in with them.
+Declan's introduction was intended to prolong the series, but Gary Olsen's illness and subsequent death prevented this.